Politics and Public Affairs Major

 Politics and Public Affairs Minor

-Minors in PPA would complete six courses: the three introductory courses; the sophomore seminar; and two upper-division electives in PPA.
-Minors would not declare a track of emphasis nor would an off-campus experience be required.
+Minors in PPA would complete six courses: the three introductory courses and three upper-division electives in PPA.
+Minors would not declare a concentration of emphasis nor would an off-campus experience be required.